joestubbs/coe379L-sp24/docs/unit02/linear_regression.rst

     :width: 1000px
     :align: center

-Note that we are using two matplotlib functions here:
+Note that we are using two matplotlib functions here to plot two separate sets of data:

 * The ``scatter`` is used to simply plot a set of points on an X-Y coordinate plane.
   In this case, we have used ``scatter`` to display the actual real-estate values.